Billy the Kid Versus Dracula

 Review:

 This film starts with a family in the American west.
 They are actually from what I am assuming is Germany.
-The mother is played by Virginia Christine, her husband by Walter Janovitz and their daughter by Hannie Landman.
-They hear something and it is a bat.
-They are superstitious.
+The mother is Eva Oster (Virginia Christine) and she is with her husband, Franz (Walter Janovitz) and their daughter Lisa (Hannie Landman).
+They’re sleeping outside their wagon.
+We then see a bat fly up to them.
+They are superstitious, knowing the lore.
 They go to sleep.
-The bat becomes John Carradine, who is Count Dracula.
-He attacks Landman.
+The bat becomes Dracula (John Carradine).
+He attacks Lisa.

-Carradine then gets picked up by a stagecoach.
-Inside of it is a woman, played by Marjorie Bennett.
-With her is her brother, played by William Forrest.
-We learn that Forrest is from Boston and with Bennett’s husband dead, he will help her run her ranch.
-She shows a picture of her daughter to Carradine and he is smitten.
-She informs him that Forrest has never met her daughter.
+Dracula then gets picked up by a stagecoach.
+Inside of it is Mary Ann Bentley (Marjorie Bennett).
+She’s accompanied by her brother, James Underhill (William Forrest).
+James is coming from Boston and with Mary’s husband passing away, he’s a former banker who is going to help run the ranch.
+She shows a picture of her daughter to Dracula and he is smitten.
+She informs him that James has never met her daughter.

-The stagecoach has to stop for the night and when it does, they see a tribe of Native Americans.
-Carradine’s eye is caught by an attractive maiden, played by Charlita.
-He attacks her and she is found the next morning.
-The stagecoach starts off again, being chased by the Native Americans.
-It then crashes, killing everyone.
-Carradine changes into a bat, heading toward town.
+The stagecoach stops for the night and when it does, they see a tribe of American Indians.
+Dracula’s eye is caught by an attractive maiden, Nana (Charlita).
+He attacks her and her body is found the next morning.
+The stagecoach starts off again, being chased by Nana’s tribe, knowing that whoever did this is inside.
+There is a crash, killing everyone.
+Dracula sees an opportunity as the lone survivor.
+He changes into a bat, heading toward town.

-We then meet Bennett’s daughter, played by Melinda Plowman.
-She is now engaged to the lead ranch hand.
+We then meet Mary’s daughter.
+Her name is Elizabeth ‘Betty’ Bentley (Melinda Plowman).
+She is engaged to the lead ranch hand.
 The problem is that her mother doesn’t know yet.
-She is engaged to Chuck Courtney, who is actually the notorious thief and gunman Billy the Kid.
-He has reformed his life.
-Courtney heads for town while Plowman gets ready to join him.
+He goes by William Bonney (Chuck Courtney), who is actually the notorious thief and gunman Billy the Kid.
+He’s trying to reform his life.
+Billy heads for town while Betty gets ready to join him.